Last Updated on

 Don’t start too early and pace yourself.

-This was our mistake from last year.
+This was our mistake from the previous year.
 I was very excited for King’s Day in Amsterdam, so I stopped off at a cafe on the night before prior to sleeping in.
 We had beers with our lunch, which just killed our energy.
 We ended up being done pretty early.

 Most days, people cannot sell things on the street without a license, but this isn’t enforced on King’s Day.
 On King’s Day, you’ll see people of all different ages selling things on the street.
 My favorite from last year?
 The little girl selling an adorable portrait of Dobby the elf.
 I was tempted, but she was a fierce bargainer.
 It’s a big yard sale as well, so if you love to thrift, be sure to have some smaller bills as well as coins (as many things tend to be less than 2 euros).
 Similarly, you can buy homemade food/drinks on the street, including wine.
 (Dobby painting?)

 Don’t expect free bathrooms.
 Be sure to carry some extra euros on you to pay for toilets as you see them.
 They’re rare and you might spend a significant amount of time in line/looking for one.
 Last year, I ended up using an entrepreneurial Dutch person’s toilet after they charged two euros for use.
-I was desperate, so I did.
+I was desperate.

 Finding your friend(s) will be impossible.

 Pick a foolproof meeting place away from the crowds.
-We thought we had picked a good meeting place for King’s Day in Amsterdam, however the crowds made it so hard to walk across the city that a few of our friends were unable to make it as they got stuck and walking even a small distance took SO long.
+We thought we had picked a good meeting place for King’s Day in Amsterdam, however, the crowds made it so hard to walk across the city that a few of our friends were unable to make it as they got stuck and walking even a small distance took so long.
+Prinsengracht tend to be very crowded, but smaller canals tend to be better.

 Don’t expect public transit to be working in the center.